Backbone-Stories/website/README.md

 I love the intent behind [Quoteback](https://quotebacks.net) and my goal is to use them whenever I cite someone else.

-## Interactive articles

-I'd like to try writing some interactive [explorable explanations](https://explorabl.es).
-The main tools I've looked at are [Curvenote](https://curvenote.dev) and [idyll](https://github.com/idyll-lang).
-I used [idyll-embed](https://github.com/idyll-lang/idyll-embed) to create the first explorable on the site - [Exploring the Drake Equation](https://bengoertz.com/2021/11/22/drake-equation/).

 ## Oops!

 Something broke again.
 Did I / you / me remember to: